Thus Spoke Zarathustra: Fourth part

 Zarathustra begins to grow old as he remains secluded in his cave.
 One day, he is visited by a soothsayer, who says that he has come to tempt Zarathustra to his final sin – compassion (mitleiden, which can also be translated as "pity").
 A loud cry of distress is heard, and the soothsayer tells Zarathustra that "the higher man" is calling to him.
 Zarathustra is alarmed, and rushes to the aid of the higher man.

 Searching through his domain for the person who uttered the cry for help, Zarathustra encounters a series of characters representative of various aspects of humanity.
 He engages each of them in conversation, and ends by inviting each one to await his return in his cave.
 After a day's search, however, he is unable to find the higher man.
 Returning home, he hears the cry of distress once more, now coming from inside his own cave.
 He realises that all the people he has spoken to that day are collectively the higher man.
 Welcoming them to his home, he nevertheless tells them that they are not the men he has been waiting for; they are only the precursors of the Übermensch.

 Zarathustra hosts a supper for his guests, which is enlivened by songs and arguments, and ends in the facetious worship of a donkey.
-The higher men thank Zarathustra for relieving them of their distress and teaching them to be content with life.
+The higher men thank Zarathustra for relieving them of their distress and teaching them to be content with life as they affirm Zarathustra's teaching of eternal recurrence.

 The following morning, outside his cave, Zarathustra encounters a lion and a flock of doves, which he interprets as a sign that those whom he calls his children are near.
 As the higher men emerge from the cave, the lion roars at them, causing them to cry out and flee.
-Their cry reminds Zarathustra of the soothsayer's prediction that he would be tempted into feeling compassion for the higher man.
+Their cry reminds Zarathustra of the soothsayer's prediction that he would be tempted into feeling pity for the higher man (this being Zarathustra's final sin).
 He declares that this is over, and that from this time forward he will think of nothing but his work.
+Thus speaks Zarathustra as he leaves his cave, glowing and as strong as the sun.